haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/trouble/tshoot_install_depend.md

 ### Details
 This topic applies to you *only* if you [cloned the Magento 2 GitHub repository]({{ page.baseurl }}/install-gde/prereq/dev_install.html).

-Errors similar to the following display when you run the Web Setup Wizard:
+Errors similar to the following display when you run the 网页安装向导:

 <pre> Magento\Framework\Exception
  Command returned non-zero exit code: